Skip to main content

 Map showing the relative location of the 1999 Hector Mine.
 The epicenters of a range of earthquakes in the Mojave Desert Province are plotted atop a digital elevation model.
 The region depicted is northeast of the San Andreas Fault and includes Joshua Tree National Park in the southeast, the Garlock Fault in the north, and is centered on Barstow, CA. Earthquake epicenters form distinctive clusters: A linear belt of epicenters includes the 1999 Hector Mine Earthquake; this belt trends north-northwest and is located to the east and slightly south of Barstow.
 A second cluster forms a linear belt that includes the Landers Earthquake epicenter.
 This belt is parallel to that of the Hector Mine cluster but located slightly west of it.
 Another large cluster of epicenters is plotted around Big Bear Mountain.
 The epicenter of the 1999 Hector Mine Earthquake is southeast of Barstow.
 The epicenter of the Landers Earthquake is south-southeast of Barstow and slightly southwest of the Hector Mine earthquake.
 Zones of aftershocks are also shown.
 These form linear belts that trend north-northwest through the Hector Mine epicenter and a second linear belt through the Landers epicenter is parallel to that of the Hector Mine trend but located to the west of it.

-13.12: Detailed Figure Descriptions is shared under a not declared license and was authored, remixed, and/or curated by LibreTexts.
+13.12: Detailed Figure Descriptions is shared under a CC BY-NC license and was authored, remixed, and/or curated by LibreTexts.

 • Was this article helpful?